Ohlalà! cinema in Barcelona

 La Nuit du 12 by Dominik Moll (2022)

-Le prix du passage by Thierry Binisti (2022) in the presence of the director
+Le prix du passage by Thierry Binisti (2022) with director

 Annie Colère by Blandine Lenoir (2022)